blmayer/servrian/README.md

 ## Features

-- Fast
+- Fast and small
 - Uses the linux sendfile to avoid buffering
 - Low memory footprint and very few allocations
 - Supports POST, PUT and PATCH by executing files
-- Uses only the standard library
-- Protection agains ../ path attacks
+- Protection against ../ path attacks
+- Only 18Kb when striped
+- Vetted with valgrind

 ## Dependencies